by Galina Sudareva

 I used two power modes in my tests.
 First, I selected the Always On power mode for the maximum performance and the shortest battery run-down time.
 Then, I switched to the Max Battery mode for the maximum battery run-down time.

-The ASUS W1B00Na did well in synthetic SiSoftware Sandra 2004 and PCMark04 tests that are intended for benchmarking the performance of the entire system as well as of its subsystems.
-The results are tabled below:
+The ASUS A3500L did well in synthetic SiSoftware Sandra 2004 and PCMark04 tests that are intended for benchmarking the performance of the entire system as well as of its subsystems.
+You may note that the results in the two power modes don’t differ much: the Mobile Celeron M doesn’t have Intel’s SpeedStep technology for dynamical optimization of the performance and power consumption of the processor.

 To check out the performance of the notebook in office and multimedia applications I used Business Winstone 2004 and Multimedia Content Creation Winstone 2004 tests that run scripts of the following real applications: Internet Explorer, Outlook, Word, Excel, Access, Project, Power Point, Front Page, WinZip, Norton AntiVirus Professional Edition (these are tested by Business Winstone 2004) and Windows Media Encoder, Photoshop, Adobe Premiere, NewTek LightWave 3D, Steinberg WaveLab, Dreamweaver MX, Director MX (tested by Multimedia Content Creation Winstone 2004).